 Learn U.S. Workplace Culture

-Congratulations on landing a job!
-It’s perfectly normal to have some self-doubt at the beginning.
+It’s perfectly normal to have some self-doubt at the beginning of starting a career.
 You can gain more confidence by knowing and adapting to the work environment.
 To be successful in your career, it is vital to consider the work culture in the U.S.:

 - Hierarchy: American organizations tend to have a flat organizational structure but with a clear chain of command and detailed instructions.
 Employees are motivated strongly by their superiors but there is little direct criticism in either direction.
 Members of staff do, however, expect constant feedback on their work.